actions-marketplace-validations/andrioid_setup-pack/README.md

 ## Credits

 - [setup-yq](https://github.com/chrisdickinson/setup-yq) inspired me to write this.
-It's very lean and mean.
+His action is very lean and mean.